JenOrtiz42/JenOrtiz42/README.md

 ## Why, hello there!

-I'm currently working on **Starter Up**, an Android dough app that I designed, wrote, and even named with the assistance of AI.
-I previously had 0 Android knowledge.
+I'm currently working on a personal project, **Starter Up**, an Android dough app that I designed, wrote, and even named with the assistance of AI.
+I previously had no Android knowledge.
 That's changed.
 See my comments about the experience in the repository.

 Get in touch with me at JenOrtiz42@gmail.com